ARBProtocol/solana-jupiter-bot/README.md

 # What is this?

-It's a trading bot that can trade on Solana blockchain by utilizing Jupiter Agregator SDK.
+It's a trading bot that can trade on Solana by utilizing the Jupiter Agregator SDK.
 There are two parts:

 - config wizard
 - trading bot

-With Config wizard You can easly setup your trading strategy.
+With Config wizard, you can easly setup your trading strategy.

 ### CLI UI

 📊 Bot have CLI UI which helps You monitor your trading strategy.

 CLI UI currently displays a simulated profit chart and latency chart.
-Latency chart shows you the time taken to compute routes with Jupiter SDK.
+The latency chart shows you the time taken to compute routes with Jupiter SDK.

 All trades are stored in trades history and will be shown in the table.
 Table is limited to 5 entries, but history stores all trades.